stanichor/stanichor.github.io/_posts/2025-06-19-empathizing-systemizing-theory.md

 - Technical Interests
 - Nature Interests
 - Social Difficulties
-- “Jockyness”
+- "Jockyness"

-Only the Technical Interests factor is strongly sex-differentiated, consistent with my observations above.
+Only the Technical Interests factor is strongly sex-differentiated, consistent with the observations above.

 ---